gab-mol/scrap-jobs/README.md

 1. ☑ Web scraping and preprocessing (raw layer)
 2. ☑ Deduplication logic
 3. ☑ Basic Docker support
-4. ☐ Airflow orchestration (coming soon)
+4. ☑ Extracting named entities from ads using spacy's NLP model and rules
-5. ☐ Enrichment and feature engineering (silver layer)
+5. ☐ Airflow orchestration
-6. ☐ NLP-based classification and analysis
+6. ☐ Example of data visualization with Dash

 ## Configuration and use

 ### Prerequisites

-- Docker & Docker Compose
+- Docker
 - Python 3.11+

 ### Run locally